chrecx/DeepRL/p2-continuous_navigation/report.md

 Note that we use batch normalization at the input of hidden layers to make learning more stable and faster by re-centering and re-scaling input data.

 The size of the hidden layers of actor and critic networks are hyperparameters.
 In order to limit the number of parameters of the networks, they should be as small as possible.
-In our implementation all layer sizes are set to 128.
+In our implementation all layer neurons contain 128 neurons.

 In addtion to architecture, we need to adjust hyperparameters related to the learning:
 - `LR_ACTOR = 0.0001` is the learning rate for the optimization procedure to update the local actor weights